Masala Herb

 Notes

-1. If you are using large squash, use only one.
-If you are using baby squash, use 4-6 piece depending on the size of your baby squash.
+• If you are using a large squash, use only one.
+If you are using baby squash, use 4–6 pieces, depending on the size of your baby squash.

-2. The roasting time depends on your patty pan squash size.
-A large one wil take about 1 hour cooking time.
-Small ones will take less so the cooking and total time can be a little more (if you use a very large one) or way less (if you use baby squash).
+• The roasting time depends on your patty pan squash size.
+A large one will take about 1 hour cooking time.
+Small ones will take less, so the cooking and total time can be a little more (if you use a huge one) or way less (if you use baby squash).

-3. Only use patty pan which hasn’t been sprayed with pesticides in this stuffed squash recipe because you cook the squash as a whole.
+• Only use a patty pan which hasn't been sprayed with pesticides in this stuffed squash recipe because you cook the squash as a whole.
 Organic may not always mean pesticide-free (depending on the regulations in your country).

 Nutrition